To provide a construction service in the ACT, you will need a licence.

 Registration

-Registration with the Institution of Engineers Australia on the National Professional Engineers Register in the area of practice of 'building services'.
+- Registration with the Institution of Engineers Australia on the National Professional Engineers Register in the area of practice of 'building services', or holds an ACT (or interstate) Professional Engineer Registration

 Licences and experience

-- evidence of satisfactory completion of the Backflow Prevention Course offered by the Canberra Institute of Technology or an equivalent course, and
+- Evidence of satisfactory completion of the Backflow Prevention Course offered by the Canberra Institute of Technology or an equivalent course

-- three years’ experience as a sanitary plumber or advanced sanitary drainer after being granted those licences
+- Has a minimum of three years’ experience as a licensed sanitary plumber or advanced sanitary drainer.

 Interstate licence holders